 The key is being able to prove that these are working animals, not regular pets.

-There aren’t many deductions that apply to pets, but one exception is when you’re moving, and your animals need some kind of special pet transportation.
+There aren't many deductions that apply to pets, but one exception is when you're moving, and your animals need some kind of special pet transportation, such travel crates or any other equipment.

 Sometimes, dogs are your business because you are a professional breeder.
 Even breeding as a hobby produces taxable income, but the total of any itemized deductions on your Schedule A form have to be more than 2 percent of your gross breeding income.